stalyatech/upython-docs/library/sty.Servo.rst

 ========================================

 Servo objects control standard hobby servo motors with 3-wires (ground, power, signal).
-There are 4 positions on the pyboard where these motors can be plugged
+There are 4 positions on the simpleRTK where these motors can be plugged
 in: pins QP1 through QP4 are the signal pins, and next to them are 4 sets of power and ground pins.